WordPress/gutenberg/docs/block-api/attributes.md

 // { "content": "The inner text of the <strong>figcaption</strong> element" }
 ```

-Use the `multiline` property to extract the inner HTML for the use in `RichText` with the `multiline` prop.
+Use the `multiline` property to extract the inner HTML of matching tag names for the use in `RichText` with the `multiline` prop.

 ```js
 {